axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 * Avoid long-lived branches (except the trunk).
 Any exceptions must be [documented](#documentation).
 * Close stale PRs and remove the branches.
 Old code is highly unlikely to be useful for any purpose.
 * Remove unused files from the repository.
+* Changes are only merged through a pull request.
+* Pull Requests contain complete details of the change or points to Jira issues that describes the same.

 {{< /details >}}